symfony-cmf/symfony-cmf-docs/bundles/routing/introduction.rst

 ChainRouter
 -----------

-The ChainRouter can replace the default symfony routing system with a chain- enabled implementation.
+The ChainRouter can replace the default Symfony routing system with a chain- enabled implementation.
 It does not route anything on its own, but only loops through all chained routers.
-To handle standard configured symfony routes, the symfony default router can be put into the chain.
+To handle standard configured Symfony routes, the Symfony default router with service name ``router.default`` can be put into the chain.

 You can configure the routing services to use in the chain, see :ref:`reference-config-routing-chain_routers`.